Future of the Indian Air Force: Airbus C295

 Airbus Defence and Space and Tata Advanced Systems Limited (TASL) will jointly execute the project to equip the air force with 56 C-295 transport aircraft under the Make in India initiative in the aerospace sector.
 Under the contract, Airbus will supply the first 16 aircraft in flyaway condition while the remaining 40 will be assembled in India by TASL, the officials said.
 The procurement of 56 C-295 from Airbus with the participation of an Indian production agency for the manufacture of 40 aircraft (out of a total of 56) in India is at the financial approval stage and the contract is likely to be signed in the near future, the defence ministry said in its year-end review.
 While the C-295s are meant to replace the Avro-748 transport planes, the new aircraft will also be suitable for the demanding roles that the An-32 currently undertakes.
 The first 16 planes will be supplied in two years, and the deliveries of the 40 locally assembled ones will be spread over an additional eight years.
 The aircraft can operate from short, unprepared airstrips and carry out a variety of missions in all-weather conditions.

+Medium Transport Aircraft (MTA)

+The IAF is looking for a new transport aircraft with a cargo carrying capacity of (18-30 tonnes).
+The MTA programme is to replace the ageing in-service Antonov An-32 and Ilyushin Il-76 of the IAF with a fleet of 40/60/80 units of medium-class transport aircraft.
+Participants for this programme include Embraer C-390 Millennium (26 tonnes), Lockheed Martin C-130J Super Hercules (20 tonnes) and the Airbus A400M Atlas (37 tonnes).
+The Request for Information (RFI) was issued by the IAF in December 2022.
+IAF has asked for to provide “Rough Order of Magnitude (ROM) cost of aircraft and associated equipment” for a batch of 40, 60 and 80 aircraft.
+The IAF needs the aircraft to be operable from unprepared runways like India’s Advanced Landing Grounds (ALGs) in Ladakh and the Northeast India.

+The participants in the programme include: